jmsmoorehead/music/Getting-Started.md

 > (kill baz) ; stop all running synths
 ```

-Remember @(stop)@, as it can save you when accidentally trigger a bunch of
+Remember `(stop)`, as it can save you when accidentally trigger a bunch of
 synths and you need to kill the audio fast.

 ```clj